 One approach I found particularly useful from the IPA Fundamentals course was to look at any given piece of communication in terms of its strategic, creative and executional elements.
 Looking back, I would have applied this framework in thinking about our client feedback which, I believe, would have helped me better identify the issues as being fundamental to the creative route itself.
 In turn, I would have better anticipated the need for a change in creative and proactively managed this at an earlier point in the process, allowing us to better deliver on project deadlines.
 In addition, it would have minimised frustration from both the client and creative teams and facilitated the working relationship.
 Finally, it would have reduced creative development time, positively impacting agency profitability.

 The key to success in my role is building strong relationships with internal teams and clients alike and proactively managing issues before they arise.
 Following the course, I feel confident that I could approach these challenges more purposefully and effectively going forwards – and I look forward to applying these learnings to forthcoming projects.

 N.B.
 Certain details of the project have been removed for publication.

-This article is one of the essays submitted by a delegate who took the Fundamentals of Branding course last year.
-Fundamentals of Branding is one of the IPA’s new courses that equip you with the skills to add value to your agency and clients and advance your career.
+This article is one of the essays submitted by a delegate who took one of the IPA’s courses and qualifications last year.
+Our CPD Courses and Qualifications equip you with the skills to add value to your agency and clients and advance your career.